DecisionLab/spark-examples/hadoop-kerberos-relogin/README.md

 - `mvn clean package -Ptest`

 ## Methodology
-The `KeytabRelogin` class demonstrates several methods of acquiring and renewing Kerberos logins, one of which is known to not work.
+The `KeytabRelogin` class demonstrates several methods of acquiring and renewing Kerberos logins.
 The JUnit tests provided in `KeytabReloginTest` exercise those methods, checking for the _expected_ behavior, using MiniKDC as the Kerberos controller.
-(The test for the method that is known to not work will _pass_, which here indicates that Kerberos Relogin was _unsuccessful_, as expected.)

 ### Keytab Relogin
-The method `UserGroupInformation.loginUserFromKeytabAndReturnUGI()` can be used to initiate Keytab login, by providing the Principal (user) and Keytab file.
+Two methods can be used to initiate Keytab login, by providing the Principal (user) and Keytab file.
+- `UserGroupInformation.loginUserFromKeytab()` is "global", meaning that the application only supports one user
+- `UserGroupInformation.loginUserFromKeytabAndReturnUGI()` is "localized", meaning that separate users can be supported, but references to the UGI must be passed around.

 This login can then be renewed using the method `checkTGTAndReloginFromKeytab()`.

-Since the renewal is often handled by a separate thread that periodicially requests renewal, it is *required* to complete the UserGroupInformation configuration step of `UserGroupInformation.setLoginUser(ugi)` after the initial call to `loginUserFromKeytabAndReturnUGI()`.
+Note: it is not currently possible (Hadoop 2.7.3) to initiate a _Local_ UGI ReLogin when a Global UGI has already been configured.

 ### JAAS Relogin
 It is possible to perform the Kerberos login using a JAAS configuration file, specifying the Keytab and Principal in this configuration file.